Seven FAQs on design.

 2. What part can design play in my marketing?

 Look at the Dyson success story, which was entirely based on innovative design.
 At launch, the Dyson product was double the price of any other vacuum cleaner, but the marketing successfully played on the radical new look and improved technical performance of the revolutionary machine.
 The humble vacuum cleaner suddenly became a must-have lifestyle product.
-The Dyson sold on customer appeal, not a low price.
-Among today's educated consumers, good design is noticed and wanted, leading to greater sales and a healthy business.
+The Dyson sold on customer appeal, not on price.
+Among today's educated consumers, good design is in demand, leading to greater sales and a healthy business.

 By providing your product with a strong and unique visual personality, design can play a key role in setting it apart from its rivals.
-Good design should be a core part of all your marketing, encompassing not just the product but all the promotional material, packaging, labels and instruction sheets.
+Good design should be a core part of all your marketing, encompassing not just the product but also the promotional materials and packaging.

 3. How can I improve the production process?

-Begin by looking at each stage of your production process analytically and pinpointing the bottlenecks and sticking points.
-Confront them ruthlessly and keep working away at them until you have resolved all the obvious problems.
+Start by looking at each stage of your production process and pinpointing the bottlenecks and sticking points.
+Keep working away at them until you have resolved all the obvious problems.
 Refine your processes until everything runs smoothly, consistently and reliably.

 If you recognise that you may be too close to what is happening, so that you cannot distinguish the wood from the trees, do not be afraid to seek an external opinion.
 Specialist workflow and process planning consultants can often identify generic problems and offer well-tried solutions, based on experience of many other companies and situations.